 Douglas F. Prawitt, Ph.D., CPA

 Douglas F. Prawitt represents the AAA on the COSO Board.
-He is the Glen Ardis Professor of Accountancy at Brigham Young University, where he teaches courses on financial statement auditing and professional judgment.
-Doug’s research and writing has been published in the premier academic journals and in the leading accounting practitioner journals in his field.
-He is a coauthor of several books, including a leading financial statement auditing textbook and a book on the SEC’s role in corporate governance.
+He is the LeRay McAllister/Deloitte Foundation Distinguished Professor of Accountancy at Brigham Young University, where he teaches courses on financial statement auditing and professional judgment.
+Doug’s widely recognized research and writing has been published in premier academic journals and in the leading accounting practitioner journals in his field.
+He is a co-author of several books, including two leading financial statement auditing textbooks and a book on the SEC’s role in corporate governance.
 He previously served on COSO task forces relating to internal control in smaller public companies and enterprise risk management.
 More recently, he served as a member of the AICPA Auditing Standards Board.
-Doug has consulted extensively with a variety of accounting firms and other enterprises, large and small.
+Doug has served as an expert witness and has consulted extensively with a variety of accounting firms and other enterprises, large and small.
+Doug is a recipient of the AAA’s “Outstanding Accounting Educator Award.”

 American Accounting Association (the AAA) promotes worldwide excellence in accounting education, research, and practice.
 Founded in 1916, the AAA is a voluntary organization of persons interested in accounting education and research.
 The mission of the AAA is to foster worldwide excellence in the creation, dissemination, and application of accounting knowledge and skills.
 Membership currently exceeds 8,000 academics and practitioners from around the world.